 Died aged c.
 78

-John Dalton FRS (6 September 1766 – 27 July 1844) was an English chemist, physicist, and meteorologist.
-He is best known for his pioneering work in the development of modern atomic theory; and his research into colour blindness, sometimes referred to as Daltonism, in his honour.DbPedia
+John Dalton FRS (/ˈdɔːltən/; 5 or 6 September 1766 – 27 July 1844) was an English chemist, physicist and meteorologist.
+He is best known for introducing the atomic theory into chemistry, and for his research into colour blindness, which he had.
+Colour blindness is known as Daltonism in several languages, being named after him.DbPedia

 Commemorated on 6 plaques